 WHAT ARE THE CRITERIA FOR A “DISABLED” OR “BLIND” CHILD?

 If under age 18, whether or not married or head of household, the child has a medically determinable physical or mental impairment or impairments which result in marked and severe functional limitations; and

 The impairment(s) has lasted or can be expected to last for a continuous period of at least 12 months or be expected to result in death; or

 If the child is blind, he or she meets the same definition of “blind” as applies for adults.
 See WHAT IS "BLINDNESS" FOR AN ADULT OR CHILD?.
 Unlike the requirement for SSI disability benefits, there is no duration requirement for SSI blindness benefits.

-SSA is committed to providing benefits quickly to applicants whose medical conditions are so serious that their conditions obviously meet disability standards.
+SSA is committed to providing benefits quickly to claimants whose medical conditions are so serious that their conditions obviously meet disability standards.

 Compassionate Allowances (CAL) are a way to quickly identify diseases and other medical conditions that, by definition, meet Social Security’s standards for disability benefits.
 These conditions primarily include certain cancers, adult brain disorders, and a number of rare disorders that affect children.
 The CAL initiative helps reduce waiting time to reach a disability determination for individuals with the most serious disabilities.
 By incorporating cutting-edge technology, the agency can easily identify potential CAL to quickly make decisions.
 SSA receives information form the public, advocacy groups, comments received from the Social Security and Disability Determination Services communities, counsel from medical and scientific experts, research with the National Institutes of Health (NIH), and information received from past public outreach hearings regarding potential CAL conditions.
 Go to http://www.ssa.gov/compassionateallowances/ for more information on CAL.